-Appendix B — Research computing overview
+Appendix C — Research computing overview

-B.1 Languages
+C.1 Languages

 A downside of developing a course that involves hands-on data analysis is that material in at least one statistical programming language is needed.
-In this course, we focus on R and, somewhat indirectly, PostgreSQL as the tools.
-We believe that this is much less restrictive than it may seem.
+In this course, we focus on R and, somewhat indirectly, on PostgreSQL as tools.
+We believe that this choice is much less restrictive than it may seem.
 However, before explaining this choice, it makes sense to discuss the primary alternatives.

-B.1.1 SAS
+C.1.1 SAS

 SAS offers a number of advantages to researchers.